-It is time to put on your Ferocious Vegan tank or t-shirt for Easter since it can be a tough time for vegans.
+It is time to put on your Hoppy Vegan Tank Top or Hoppy Vegan T-Shirt for Easter since it can be a tough time for vegans.
 The food industry hides animal products in many different ways including casein, gelatin, whey, confectioner's glaze, carmine, castoreum, lanolin, and bone char.

 What are these ingredients?